Your privacy is important to us

 - Send you invitations to participate in surveys that are relevant to you based on the information you provided in response to our registration questionnaire(s) or as may be updated at a later stage;

-- Send you an SMS message to your mobile phone number containing a verification code, to verify your registration and activate your Panelist account.
-For this we will share your phone number with our trusted vendor providing us with such services, to contact you via SMS message on behalf of Ipsos (the list of trusted service providers can be found here);
+- Send you a SMS message to your mobile phone number containing a verification code, to verify your application, activate your Panellist account and verify your reward redemption.
+For this we will share your phone number with our trusted vendor providing us with such services, to contact you via SMS message on behalf of IIS (the list of trusted providers can be found here).
+For the SMS message, our trusted provider is based in the United States for which there currently is no data protection adequacy finding.
+Therefore, appropriate safeguard has been put in place, including Standard Contractual Clauses.
+A copy of the additional safeguard can be obtained by contacting us as set out in Paragraph 10;

 - Implement our quality control, fraud prevention & control programs, security checks, identify if you are an existing member of the Panel, or determine if your membership is a result from any paid for advertising.
 For this we will share certain information about your device with our trusted vendors to carry out the necessary checks (the list of trusted service providers can be found here);